Technology Enhanced Learning (M.S.E.)

 Degree candidates for the Technology Enhanced Learning M.S.E. are also eligible to participate in the Lalanne Program.
 The Lalanne Program offers graduate students a unique opportunity to live in a communal setting with fellow teachers while pursuing their studies.
 It also provides a living stipend and loan deferment.

 Applicants to the technology-enhanced learning degree program should submit the following information in addition to the online application:

 - Official academic records of all previously attended colleges or universities must be submitted directly from the colleges or universities to the Office of Graduate Admission Processing.
 Hand-carried transcripts, official copies marked Issued to Student and unofficial copies are not acceptable.

-- Three letters of recommendation from professors or employers
+- One letter of recommendation from a professor or an employer.

 - A personal statement or résumé.